selfVSmind/jasons-tees-backend/README.md

 On the back end, this web app makes use of Image Magick to convert Adobe Illustrator files into a PNG with transparency.
 The result is then overlayed onto a stock photo of a blank t-shirt.

+The actual web server is a NodeJS program running Express.

 ## Front End Technology

 The client side Javascript file for [the original front end](https://t-shirts.jasonlambert.io/old-version) is built on NodeJS and converted for the browser on the back end using Browserify.

 I had a hankering to learn Angular recently, so I rebuilt the entire front end in Angular.
-You can see that [here](https://t-shirts.jasonlambert.io).
+It is still a work in progress, but you can see that [here](https://t-shirts.jasonlambert.io).